maizzle/maizzle.com/content/docs/configuration/browsersync.md

 Set a custom server port number - by default, your local development server will be available at http://localhost:3000

-### tunnel

-Type: Boolean|String\
-Default: `false`

-When set to `true`, Maizzle will enable localhost tunneling in Browsersync, so you can live-share a URL to an email that you're working on right now, with a colleague or a client.
-Under the hood, [localtunnel.me](https://localtunnel.me) will be used.

-Both parties see the same thing, and scrolling is synced, too.

-You can also use a string instead of a boolean - for example `tunnel: 'mybrand'`.
-In this case, Browsersync will attempt to use a custom subdomain for the URL, i.e. `https://mybrand.localtunnel.me`.
-If that subdomain is unavailable, you will be allocated a random name as usual.

 ### ui

 Type: Object|Boolean\